Seamful XAI: Operationalizing Seamful Design in Explainable AI: Findings

 \subsubsection{Overview}

 Our 43 participants generated a total of 85 seams.
 By following our process, \textbf{every participant was able to identify and craft at least one seam.} This is encouraging because only one participant had some knowledge about seamful design before the study; everyone else started with no knowledge.
+As depicted in Fig.~\ref{fig:all_seams}, overall, participants filtered and chose to reveal 47 relevant seams.
+For example, around dataset and model training, seams like ``skewed data'' (P03), ``data and model drift'' (P07), and ``the AI system can overly focus on one parameter such as credit score and ignore other parameters''(P16) were identified.
+On deployment side, participants crafted seams that looked at gaps in usage from data input as well as updating and maintenance; e.g., seams like ``reports from multiple credit bureau's may have conflicts which impacts AI's decision'' (P38), ``model updates does not guarantee compliance with policies'' (P37), and ``variable peer-to-peer agreement with AI over time'' (P39) were crafted.
+Participants placed these seams on the Reflection Card and justified why the seamful information augments user agency.

-Overall, participants chose to reveal a filtered set of 47 seams (depicted in Fig.~\ref{fig:all_seams}) to the user by placing them on the Reflection Card and justifying why the seamful information augments user agency.
-Each breakdown had at least 5 participants or more working on it.
+Each breakdown had at least 5 participants working on it.
 All AI lifecycle stages had seams crafted along them.
 The most popular breakdown was “Over-reliance on AI, automation bias, and potential de-skilling” (N=17) and the most popular AI lifecycle stage was “Deployment: Use of AI's prediction” (N=23).
 While participants added seams to all AI lifecycle stages, the majority (35 out of 47) were anticipated in deployment stages (4-6).
 No obvious differences in the number and type of seams addressed were observed for participants of different job roles.
-Below we share how our process helped participants anticipate, craft and design with seams.
-We then underscore how participants found the process to be teachable and effective in transferring the concepts to their own domains.
+Below we share how our process helped participants anticipate, craft, and design with seams.
+We then underscore how participants found the process effective in transferring the concepts to their own domains.